D4RKONION/fgcireland.com/content/posts/2025-09-02-arcade-report-heart-of-gaming-croydon/index.md

 HoG is located at 44-46 North End Road in Croydon, about a five-minute walk from West Croydon station and a ten-minute walk from East Croydon station.
 It's open from midday to 7pm every Friday, Saturday, and Sunday, and seven days a week in the summer.
 As mentioned previously, it's usually £20 for an all-day pass, but various concessionary rates are available.
 For more information, visit their website at [https://www.heartofgaming.co.uk/.](https://www.heartofgaming.co.uk/)

-In the end, it turns out we could have stayed later, as just as we got on the train back into central London, we got a message - it turned out there'd been a change of plan at McLaren and they weren't able to accomodate any tours that day.
+In the end, it turns out we could have stayed later, as just as we got on the train back into central London, we got a message - it turned out something had come up at McLaren and they weren't able to accomodate any tours that day.
 On top of that, our flight - which we'd switched to from an earlier flight so we could go on the tour - was delayed by over an hour.
 Oops!

 In any case, though, I had a great time at HoG and I'll be sure to visit for longer the next time I'm in London.
 So I say: check it out if you can.